 - Areas that are unclear and need to be sampled further in order for a decision to be made.

-It is important to appreciate that the new guidance only covers the end of this process, the statistical analysis and decision making, and to my mind focuses on the even numbered bullet points of the ASA statement.
-The odd numbered bullet points are covered by the CSM and Sample Design which are not covered in the guidance but are essential pre-requisites in order to use the guidance.
-This explains the copious number of caveats and pre-requisites at the beginning of the document as the steering committee was fully aware that some people will jump to the analysis without having done the CSM and Sample Design work.
+It is important to note the new guidance only covers the last step of this process, the statistical analysis and decision making, and to my mind focuses on the even numbered bullet points of the ASA statement.
+The odd numbered bullet points are covered by the CSM and Sample Design steps which are not explored in the guidance but are essential pre-requisites in order to use the guidance.
+This explains the copious number of caveats and pre-requisites at the beginning of the document as the steering committee was worried about people jumping to the analysis without having done the CSM and Sample Design work.
 These are large subjects in their own right and they need separate guidance to be written.
 It was this debate over the pre-requisites and the extent to which they should be referred to in the new guidance that explains why it took 4 years to publish it.

 I would like to thank CL:AIRE for asking me to write the new guidance.
 It was a hugely educational process and one that forced me to examine my understanding of some basic statistical ideas (such as the Central Limit Theorem) as well as teaching me about the issues the land contamination industry has to deal with.
-I sincerely hope the outcome is that the sentiment I expressed in this paragraph in Appendix A1 is the one that comes to pass.
+I sincerely hope the eventual outcome for the guidance is that the sentiment I expressed at the end of Appendix A1 is the one that comes to pass.

 “The guidance is written on the assumption that it will be read and used by people with a scientific training who are capable of exercising scientific judgement and who wish to use statistics to SUPPLEMENT their professional judgement, not to REPLACE their professional judgement.”